Happyr/LinkedIn-API-client/Readme.md

 ### Understanding response data type

 The data type returned from `LinkedIn::api` can be configured.
-You may use the forth construtor argument or the `LinkedIn::setResponseDataType`.
+You may use the forth construtor argument, the `LinkedIn::setResponseDataType` or as an option for `LinkedIn::api`

 ```php
 // By constructor argument